Full speed ahead with the Netstream marine engine

 Better the ship engine on the roof than by the sea

 For our customers and partners, the giant on the roof of the Netstream Data Center means the greatest possible security.
-Thanks to it, they can continue to navigate full steam ahead through the sea of data even in the event of a prolonged power outage, while using their cloud-based Netstream services.
+Thanks to it, they can continue to navigate at full speed through the sea of data and use their cloud-based Netstream services even in the event of a prolonged power outage.

 I realize: the ship's engine we have up there on the roof is 1000 times better - and more spectacular - than any beach bar.